ToT-CaMbIu/vrxcnn/README.md

-# ML models framework with Vortex compability
+# ML models framework with Vortex compatibility

 Framework for execution on Vortex ML models.
 CNN layers is supported now.